RannerDesign/poster/README.md

 Portrait format images are somewhat "disadvantaged" as they have less area than landscape format images.
 The different strips can be of different heights as they are always scaled to make full use of the poster width.

 With this type of poster, only the **total width** of the poster can be specified exactly.
 The **height** can only be specified approximately, as space is required for adjustment in order to scale the stripes to the poster width and the associated height change.

 However, the height can also be omitted.
-In this case, the **number of horizontal stripes** must be specified.
+In this case, either the **number of horizontal stripes** must be specified or the **Images per Row**.
+In the latter case a series of numbers is expected separated by commas or spaces or n * m meaning n rows with each m images.
 The height is then calculated.

 #### 3.3.
 Stripes Vertical